Overview of Lung Cancer and Its Types

 The journey of lung cancer treatment is highly individualized.
 What works best for one person might not be the ideal path for another.
 Factors such as the specific type of lung cancer (non-small cell lung cancer or small cell lung cancer), its stage, your overall health, and even genetic markers within the tumor all play crucial roles in determining the most suitable approach.

 Understanding these different pathways — from surgical interventions to advanced targeted therapies and immunotherapies — is the first step towards making informed decisions about your health.
-We’ll explore each major treatment option, explaining how it works and what you might expect, helping you grasp the bigger picture of modern lung cancer care.

 What are the main types of lung cancer treatment?